haskell/containers/CONTRIBUTING.md

 - If you are requesting a change that adds new functionality or affects behaviour, please add QuickCheck properties exercising the code if they do not already exist.
-If the problem occurs too rarely for QuickCheck to hit then consider adding unit tests as well.
+If you are fixing a bug that occurs too rarely for QuickCheck to hit reliably then consider adding unit tests as well.

-- Update change log for non-trivial changes.
+- Update the change log for non-trivial changes.

-- Let us know how you wish to be credited in the changelog.
+- Please let us know how you wish to be credited in the changelog.